High-fidelity state transfer via quantum walks from delocalized states: CTQW on the cycle graph

-Since our target vertex is the farthest one from $a$, i.e., the antipodal vertex $b$ (see Fig. \ref{fig.1}), then the probability $\mathcal{P}_b(t)= \left|\langle b|\Psi_t\rangle\right|^2$ can be written as
+Since our target vertex is the farthest one from $a$, i.e., the antipodal vertex $b$ (see Fig. \ref{fig.1}), then the probability $\mathcal{P}_b(t)= \left|\braket{b|\Psi(t)}\right|^2$ can be written as

-It is worth noticing that since we are dealing with a one-vertex state, the probability in the Eq.~(\ref{Prob_b}) also corresponds to the fidelity over time between the initial state and the one at the antipodal vertex.
-For instance, for the cycle graphs $C_4$, $C_6$ and $C_8$ such that $b=2$, $3$ and $4$ respectively, we have
+It is worth noticing that since we are dealing with a local state, the probability in Eq.~(\ref{Prob_b}) also corresponds to the fidelity over time between the initial state and the one at the antipodal vertex.
+For instance, for the cycle graphs $C_4$, $C_6$ and $C_8$ such that $b=2$, $3$, and $4$, respectively, we have

-showing that $C_4$ exhibits perfect one-vertex state transfer for $t=(2l+1)\frac{\pi}{2}$ with $l\in\mathbbm{N}$ where $t=\pi/2$ is the transfer time $\tau$ to reach the first local maximum of $\mathcal{P}_b(t)$ as shown in the inset of Fig.~\ref{fig.2}.
+showing that $C_4$ exhibits perfect local state transfer for $t=(2l+1)\frac{\pi}{2}$ with $l\in\mathbbm{N}$ where $t=\pi/2$ is the transfer time $\tau$ to reach the first local maximum of $\mathcal{P}_b(t)$ as shown in the inset of Fig.~\ref{fig.2}.
 Figure~\ref{fig.2} shows how the probabilities at the antipodal vertex $b$ follow a power law such as $\mathcal{P}_b(\tau)\propto n^{-\alpha}$.
-This result inevitably implies that the one-vertex state transfer gets worse as the number of vertices grows.
+This result inevitably implies that the local state transfer gets worse as the number of vertices grows.